compose-spec/compose-spec/spec.md

 ```

 If the image does not exist on the platform, Compose attempts to pull it based on the `pull_policy`.
-If you are also using the [Compose Build specification](build.md), there are alternative options for controlling the precedence of
+If you are also using the [Compose Build Specification](build.md), there are alternative options for controlling the precedence of
 pull over building the image from source, however pulling the image is the default behavior.

 `image` may be omitted from a Compose file as long as a `build` section is declared.
-If you are not using the Compose Build specification, Compose won't work if `image` is missing from the Compose file.
+If you are not using the Compose Build Specification, Compose won't work if `image` is missing from the Compose file.

 ### init